andypicke/Journalists-Under-Fire/README.md

 # Summary
 - A large number of journalists are in danger of being killed or imprisoned.
-- Journalist deaths are largely related to wars.
+- Trends in journalist deaths tend to reflect the occurences of armed conflicts/wars, and involve journalists covering those conflicts.
-- In contrast, journalist imprisonment appears to be largely related to political coverage and anti-state charges.
+- In contrast, trends in journalist imprisonments appear to be largely related to political coverage and anti-state charges.
--